GitHubDragonFly/GitHubDragonFly.github.io/README.md

   - JSON Legacy viewer is using r111 of three.js to support legacy THREE.Geometry:
     - It is using 4 loaders: ObjectLoader, BufferGeometryLoader, LegacyJSONLoader and AssimpJSONLoader
     - It can open and export current three.js JSON format, with limitations of r111
-    - It is using old version of OrbitControls
-    - It does not include OrbitControlsGizmo for orientation
     - Some animations / skeletons might be off or missing
 - GLTF / FBX / DAE viewers will also export animations to JSON format
 - PLY+STL / PRWM / VTK viewers can also show a points version of the loaded model and export it as such